Lately, you’ve been dreaming of having your own suckermouth pleco, but don’t really want to look after a 2 feet long monster.

 This can be avoided by providing them with plenty of space to roam.

-They also like to hide under or hanging out on smooth surfaced round rocks that resemble the bottom of a river.
+To see some good ideas on calm community fish that will get along with your Rubber Lips, click here.
+Anyway, they also like to hide under or hang out on smooth-surfaced round rocks that resemble the bottom of a river.

 Naturally, they LOVE having some driftwood around.